open/close all folders

 Kyoya SudaThe main character, more or less.
 An Ordinary High-School Student who comes to the Hanuda area to investigate an urban legend about a mysterious village and a massacre that supposedly took place there.
 He finds himself stranded in the mountains after his bike breaks down, stumbles upon a weird religious ceremony, and then gets shot by a cop who's apparently immune to getting run over by a truck.
 And that's just the beginning.

 - Clothing Damage: He gets a bullethole in his shirt after being shot once in the prologue, and another one later after being shot again.

 - Failure Hero: He is unable to prevent Miyako's death from the ceremony.

-- Fragile Speedster: He isn't very resistant to damage and early on he has access to one of the weakest melee weapons, a fire poker.
+- Fragile Speedster: He isn't very resistant to damage.
 To compensate, he is one of the fastest characters.

 - Hide Your Children: His age was raised from 16 to 18 for the American release.

 - Innocently Insensitive: Doesn't have a lot of tact and tends to be brutally honest at times.

 - Took a Level in Badass: The blood transfusion he receives from Miyako grants him immunity to becoming a Shibito at the cost of never leaving the underworld.
 Also, upon being shot a second time and getting separated from Miyako, he ventures the Shibito Nest with Yoriko in search for her.

 - Walking the Earth: It's implied that this is what he's been doing between the first and second games.
 Not much else he can do, being stuck in another dimension and all.

 Tamon TakeuchiA professor of folklore at the Josei University in Tokyo, but born and raised in Hanuda.
 Tamon travels to the area under the guise of researching local folklore, but is actually trying to uncover the truth about a landslide that killed his parents in the seventies in the very same village.